 Do you feel like you get paid what you’re worth?
 Regardless if you answered yes or no to that question, I want to tell you that nobody pays you what you think you’re worth.
 They pay you what they think you’re worth.

 The good news is you have the power to change their thinking because the key to get paid what you’re worth lies in your ability to define and communicate your value.
+This is a critical part of negotiating your salary in any role.

 Notice that it has nothing to do with your current or most recent salary.
 That is irrelevant and in some states, it’s now illegal to ask for salary history before an offer is on the table.